Ed1123/100-days-of-code/r2-log.md

 Today I also finished my local copy of my Github repository.
 I needed to review some terms I'd forgotten.

 **Thoughts:** Not that productive as yesterday, but still feeling good and with energy. :)

+### Day 22: May 16, 2020 (Testing hash_chains.py)

+**Today's Progress**: It was a bussy day.
+I did some advancements, though.
+I created the tests for the problem.
+Now I know how to capture the output in pytest to use it as part of the test.
+I'm missing the larger test with a file provided.

+**Thoughts:** Manage to do a lot today.
+I'm proud of myself.
+Feeling good again.